-Q: How may I obtain a separate set of proxy materials or the 2018 Annual Report?
+Q: How may I obtain a separate set of proxy materials or the 2020 Annual Report?

-A: If you share an address with another stockholder, each stockholder may not receive a separate copy of the proxy materials and 2018 Annual Report.
+A: If you share an address with another stockholder, it is possible that each stockholder may not receive a separate copy of the proxy materials and 2020 Annual Report.

-Stockholders who do not receive a separate copy of the proxy materials and 2018 Annual Report may request to receive a separate copy of the proxy materials and 2018 Annual Report by calling 408-986-9888 or by writing to Investor Relations at Intevac's principal executive offices.
+Stockholders who do not receive a separate copy of the proxy materials and 2020 Annual Report may request to receive a separate copy of the proxy materials and 2020 Annual Report by calling 408-9888 or by writing to Investor Relations at Intevac's principal executive offices.
 Upon such an oral or written request, we will promptly deliver the requested materials.
-Alternatively, stockholders who share an address and receive multiple copies of our proxy materials and 2018 Annual Report can request to receive a single copy by following the instructions above, although each stockholder of record or beneficial owner must still submit a separate proxy card.
+Alternatively, stockholders who share an address and receive multiple copies of our proxy materials and 2020 Annual Report can request to receive a single copy by following the instructions above, although each stockholder of record or beneficial owner must still submit a separate proxy card.